python/devguide/developers.rst

 Permissions History
 -------------------

+- Kushal Das was given push privileges on Apr 14, 2014 by BAC, for general patches, on recommendation by Michael Foord.

 - Steven d'Aprano was given push privileges on Feb 08 2014 by BAC, for the statistics module, on recommendation by Nick Coghlan.